EchoMAV/mk1docs/docs/index.md

 9. Rotate the servo horn to the halfway point between the two positions found in steps 7 & 8.
 This should position the servo aproximatly to the 9 o'clock position pointing to the left.
 !!! note

-       The servo control horn position (9 o’clock – pointing to the left side) is for the Right Ruddervator.
+       The servo control horn 9 o’clock position pointing to the left side is for the Right Ruddervator.
 For the left Ruddervator the servo horn will be in the 3 o’clock position pointing to the right side.

 ![Servo 9](https://github.com/EchoMAV/mk1docs/assets/155487175/55d87f4b-0870-4250-bcd6-590159109e65)
 10. Plug in power source to Servo Programmer and plug in new servo to programmer.